Know Your Bow: Tips for Owners and Users of Pernambuco Bows

 The Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) is a treaty that regulates international trade in animal and plant species.
 It provides a framework for cooperation and collaboration among its member Parties (most countries globally) to ensure that international trade in specimens of animal and plant species is legal and does not threaten their survival in the wild.
 Species are listed in three CITES Appendices, each providing a different level of controls over trade.
 As a musician, orchestra, or music ensemble, you might be aware that material used in musical instruments such as ivory, lizard skin, and Brazilian rosewood is already under CITES controls.

 CITES Parties meet every two to three years at the Conference of Parties (CoP) to re-evaluate controls species-by-species.
-Groups representing music stakeholders participate in these policy discussions and the latest one took place in November 2022 in Panama (CoP19).
+Groups representing music stakeholders participate in these policy discussions and the latest one concluded in December 2025 in Uzbekistan (CoP20).

 How does CITES protect Pernambuco?